How to assess the local business environment

 Councils often give consideration to the impacts of proposed developments on the viability of existing businesses or centres, rather than on the economy-wide benefits.
 Thus, while there may be benefits in preserving the character of certain centres, restrictions aimed at protecting existing businesses are unnecessary and unjustifiably restrict competition.

 Good business environments require good laws and regulations.
 This does not require the removal or undermining of regulations or land use plans.
 Instead, it requires regulations and zones that are fit-for-purpose and responsive to business dynamics, while ensuring the protection of key assets (e.g., residents, consumers, the environment).

-Local governance reform and innovation
+Local government reform and innovation

+In this post, I’ve briefly explored the ways local governments can assess the local business environment.
 In my third and final post in this series, I look at how local councils can adopt new approaches to the governance and development of the business sector.
 The current transformations in how business is being done (e.g., new business models, new products and services), the role of private investment and the challenges of inclusive economic growth require local governments to think differently and work more closely with a variety of other actors to create a more vibrant, competitive and inclusive local economy.

 Also checkout my post on, How local government councillors can support economic development, which looks at the role of local councillors.